project-sekai-ctf/sekai.team/data/blog/sdctf-2022/crypto-roll.md

 > `b'r0l1-uR~pWn.c6yPtO_wi7h,ECB:I5*b8d!KQvJmLxgX9DsaANMFSeU'`

 And it turns out to be the only satisfying assignment.
 Turns out if there were repeated characters in the flag, we will get multiple possible satisfying values.
-So the admins have not been so cheeky afterall.
+So the admins have not been so cheeky after all.

 ## Full [script](https://github.com/deut-erium/ctf-writeups-2022/blob/main/CTFS-2022/sdctf/tasty_crypto_roll/solve.py)